shopware/docs/guides/plugins/plugins/plugin-fundamentals/add-custom-commands.md

 ## Prerequisites

 This guide **does not** explain how to create a new plugin for Shopware 6.
-Head over to our plugin base guide to learn how to create a plugin at first:
+Head over to our [plugin base guide](./../plugin-base-guide.md) to learn how to create a plugin at first.

-{% page-ref page="./../plugin-base-guide.md" %}

 The main requirement here is to have a `services.xml` file loaded in your plugin.
 This can be achieved by placing the file into a `Resources/config` directory relative to your plugin's base class location.